 I am based at the Center for War Studies (CWS) University of Southern Denmark (SDU).
 I started there as a Carlsberg Foundation Distinguished Postdoctoral Fellow.
 Then I was a Marie Skłodowska-Curie Individual Fellow.
-Presently, I am an External Lecturer and a Research Fellow at SDU while holding a JR Smallwood Foundation Fellowship.
+Presently, I am a JR Smallwood Foundational Fellow and External Lecturer based at SDU.

 For over a decade I have focused my studies and research on exploring different dimensions of international relations, with an empirical focus on the Arctic region.
 For my research I have travelled extensively in many states, including the eight Arctic states, speaking with diplomats, civil servants, NGO representatives, Indigenous Peoples representatives and community leaders, as well as other researchers.

 I have also had the opportunity to do archival research at the Library and Archives Canada and the Centre for Newfoundland Studies, Memorial University of Newfoundland.
 These experiences and opportunities to meet and talk with some of the most interesting people cooperating, campaigning, living, and representing their people in the Arctic region have enriched my research and helped broaden my appreciation of just how dynamic and important the Arctic and the study of the region is in the 21st century.